mahmoud-faiyumi/Multi-Calculator/README.md

-# Multi-Language Health and Fitness Console Application
+# HealthMate Program

-This console application allows users to interact in both Arabic and English languages to manage their health and fitness information.
-Users can perform various tasks, such as calculating age, date differences, and accessing general health information.
+HealthMate is a C# console application that allows users to perform various health-related calculations and manage their user accounts.
+It provides features like age calculation, date difference calculation, and health calculations based on user input.

 ## Features

-- Multilingual support: Choose between Arabic and English languages.
-- User account management: Create a new account or log in to an existing one.
-- Health calculations: Calculate age, date differences, and get general health information.
-- Profile management: Modify user information, including name, weight, activity level, and password.
+- User Account Management: Users can create new accounts by providing their personal information such as name, email, birthdate, and more.
+Passwords are securely stored using encryption.
+- Login System: Existing users can log in to their accounts with a username and password.
+Passwords are decrypted and checked for authentication.
+- Health Calculations: The application provides various health-related calculations, including Body Mass Index (BMI) calculations, calorie needs estimation, and more.
+- Age Calculator: Users can calculate their age based on their birthdate and receive additional information, including total days, weeks, hours, minutes, and seconds lived.
+- Date Difference Calculator: Users can calculate the difference between two dates, including years, months, and days.

 ## Getting Started